tlevine/www.thomaslevine.com/content/!/scarsdale-village-funds/index.md

 Something interesting apparently happened to the capital projects fund in 2009, but the changes in the smaller funds aren't apparent on this scale.
 I adjusted the scale to use the proportional change in appropriation by fund.
 This way, we can compare changes among funds of very different sizes.
+The width of the lines represents the absolute appropriation of the fund at each year.

 ![Changes in appropriation by fund relative 2003](changes.png)